Blog

 Jira worklogs are created manually by users.
 If you are using a Jira time tracking app, the app produce the worklog by allowing users to start and stop a timer on an issue.
 Some apps can automatically capture the time worked.
 See this article on Jira Time Tracking Apps for more information.

-Jira Time Tracking Reports
+How to Create Jira Time Tracking Reports

 Jira’s native time tracking feeds into a series of built-in reports, (Sprint burndown charts, Velocity report, Cumulative flow diagram, etc.).
 While Jira does provide a “Workload Report”, native Jira does not provide a timesheet and there is no way in Cloud to query the Jira worklogs.
 (You can’t easily export worklogs to Excel to create your own reports, and JQL returns a list of issues with no easy way to aggregate worklog entries.)